 Many of our clients have a deep interest in art, which is captured in their striking art collections.
 They’ve often acquired very diverse and personal pieces over time and appreciate being surrounded by beautiful objects and artworks that have meaning and expression that resonates with them.
-When designing personal homes for our clients, we draw inspiration from their art collections and interest in art and amplify the beauty and eclecticism of the pieces in interesting ways.

-These collections also become a starting point to our conversations and design process, providing unique insight into our clients’ personalities and tastes and an avenue for us to collaborate and explore a design that is as personal to them as their collection.
-In this article, we’ll introduce you to four projects in which we’ve embraced our clients’ relationship with art, leading to joyful and unexpected homes.
+With our clients’ art collections serving as a starting point to our conversations and design process, our architect and interior designers gain valuable insight into our clients’ personalities and tastes; allowing us to collaborate more meaningfully and explore a design that is as personal to them as their collection.

 Mazarine